Khoroshevskyi/Annotation-of-biological-data/README.md

 Method returning all possible answers for this _data_</b>
 If yo would like to get all possible answers with instance_of this items, you would have to specify _with_instances=True_, otherwise: _with_instances=False_

-## check_two_csvs.py

-- *check_two_csvs(results_path,ground_truth_path)*
-  <br /> For given results and ground truth paths, gives a weighted accuracy of the results based on the ground truth.
-The scoring method is not done per cell, but per row.
-This method is adjusted to the annotation project where the first two columns are more important than the last three.

 ### Some examples: